dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ## Public Health researchers:
 Public health researcher involved in analyzing and making decisions related to COVID-19 data in Germany.

+## Objective:
+The primary goal of this project is to empower public health policy makers and researchers with a comprehensive tool for understanding and analyzing the spread and impact of COVID-19 in Germany.
+By providing access to regional and city-specific data, the tool aids in the development, adjustment, and assessment of effective public health policies and strategies.

 ## Goals and Interests:

 To understand the impact of COVID-19 on different regions in Germany.